 - For BVI companies not specifically regulated by the BVI Financial Services Commission, there are no annual audit or financial statement requirements in the BVI, limiting the administrative burden on the company.

-Bank accounts and exchange controls
+Bank account and exchange controls

 We are here to help